 This note provides an overview of the curriculum in state-funded schools in England.
 It outlines what schools have to teach and at what ages.
 It also provides historical information on the development and revision of the national curriculum since its inception.Jump to full report >>

 Maintained schools in England must teach the national curriculum to pupils aged approximately 5 to 16 years old.
 The national curriculum is divided into four key stages.
-Maintained schools are also required to offer other subjects, including religious education (RE) at all ages and sex and relationships education at secondary level.
+It includes different subjects at different stages, but maths, sciences, English, physical education and computing are included at all stages.

 Academies and free schools don’t have to follow the national curriculum.
 They must, however, offer a broad and balanced curriculum that covers English, maths, sciences and RE.
-Primary academies must also take part in national curriculum assessments, commonly referred to as SATs.
+Primary academies and free schools must also take part in national curriculum assessments, commonly referred to as SATs.